AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <br>
 Matic Faucet [link](https://faucet.matic.network)
 <br>
-Done! check your wallet, you'll see some Matic there. *We only need small amount of Matic (5-10 Matic) to deploy and test the DApp*
+Done! check your wallet, you'll see some Matic there. *(We only need small amount of Matic (5-10 Matic) to deploy and test our DApp.)*
 <br>
 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/128877273-327f6d3d-24a2-4637-8392-004a1f62048a.png" /></div>